 While the ID of a socket is primarily available for internal use, when we are managing a list of connected users, it can be beneficial to have a record of the socket IDs to associate with the rendered list in our interface.

 In our case, we are using the socket ID as the actual id attribute for our DOM elements.
 The ID will look like a random assortment of numbers and letters such as “AL8r1DvmiQVT50trAAAC”.
-Using the socket ID in tandem with the socket lifecycle events, we are able to show the list of currently active users on the page.page.
+Using the socket ID in tandem with the socket lifecycle events, we are able to show the list of currently active users on the page.

 Emitting A Private Message To Another Socket